Environmental Stewardship

 Independent Tailings Review Boards

-A component of the Tailings Management Standard is the requirement for regular independent third-party tailings review boards, which are recognized as a leading practice for effective tailings management.
+Lundin Mining’s Tailings Management Standard includes a requirement for regular independent third-party tailings review boards, which are recognized as a leading practice for effective tailings management.

 ITRBs were established for all tailings facilities in 2022.
 In addition to the annual site visit, online progress meetings with the ITRBs and Engineer of Record are completed throughout the year to closely track progress made on outstanding recommendations.